Shippable/docs/sources/platform/tutorial/workflow/shippable-yml.md

     * **`on_failure `** -- this section is executed if the `steps` execution exits with non-zero exit code.
 Supports `script` for `runCI` and `runSh` and `NOTIFY` for all jobs.
     * **`on_cancel `** -- this section is executed if the `steps` execution is cancelled.
 Supports `script` for `runCI` and `runSh` and `NOTIFY` for all jobs.
     * **`always `** -- this section is executed no matter what the status is.
 Supports `script` for `runCI` and `runSh` and `NOTIFY` for all jobs.
+    * **`flags`** -- section defines a list of flags that can be added to the job.
+The flags are helpful in grouping jobs logically and filtering them in SPOG view.

 ## Further Reading